denoland/rusty_v8/README.md

 from github to get the static lib.
 To disable this build using the `V8_FROM_SOURCE` environmental variable.

+If you prefer another location for downloading binaries, use the`RUSTY_V8_MIRROR` environmental variable.

 When making changes to rusty_v8 itself, it should be tested by build from source.
 The CI always builds from source.